Life less Ordinary

 "How will that help me learn about my mom?"

 "There are books in the Cloud Tower library that can help."
 Ms Griffin spoke up helpfully.
-"Some can only be opened with special magical objects from the realms whose history they hold."
+"Some can only be opened with special magic objects from the realms whose history they hold."

 "Yeah, that makes so much sense."
-Blythe replied forcing herself not to roll her eyes, and then she looked straight at her aunt.
-"So you're blackmailing me to go to this school?"
+Isilee replied forcing herself not to roll her eyes, and then she looked straight at her aunt.
+"So you're black mailing me so I'll go to this school?"

 "Call it what you wish," Renee answered stoically, "but you do have to go to school soon and you said you weren't feeling challenged enough last year."

-Blythe thought about that, SAS was a good school and she liked most of her teachers.
+Isilee thought about that, SAS was a good school and she liked most of her teachers.
 But even with the advanced classes for English, math and science she felt something was lacking.
 She had originally blamed it on being moved ahead two grades and most of her friends being a year or two older than her.
-However, now that her aunt had dropped the bomb about her being a witch, Blythe now wondered if it could be because she was a magical being.
+However, now that her aunt had dropped the bomb about her being a witch, Isilee now wondered if it could be because she was a magical being.
 That idea was quickly dropped because she doubted that people with magical powers were automatically better at basic school subjects.
-Blythe even doubted that the students at this school she was just now hearing about could even handle her course work.
+Isilee even doubted that the students at this school she was about to agree to attend could even handle her course work.

 "Are you saying that you believe I could be challenged more at Cloud Tower?"
-Blythe asked curiously.
+Isilee asked curiously.
 "Are the courses harder?"

 "So are you willing to go or not?"
 Renee asked looking her niece in the eye.

-"I guess," Blyth answered sounding resigned, "but before I go pack just tell me one thing."
+"I guess," Isilee answered sounding resigned. "but before I go pack just tell me one thing."

 "What is it?"
 Renee asked sounding suspicious.

 "Why can't you just let me stay here and you can teach me about my powers since you obviously know a bit about magic and the magical dimension.
-Seeing as you and my mom were born there and you told me those yearbooks were magically tampered.
+Seeing as you and my mom were born there and I have a feeling that those yearbooks were magically tampered.
 You are not exactly what I'd call computer savvy."

 Renee had the decency to blush.
 "Guilty as charged.
-Blythe I am sorry about lying to you really.
-But I'm a fairy, I attended the fairy school in Magix.
+Isilee I am sorry about lying to you really.
+But I'm a fairy; I attended the fairy school in Magix.
 You wouldn't want me to teach you."

 "Are you sure?"

-Ms Griffin snickered at the question and replied, "She's sure, alright.
-Renee DiLune wouldn't know the first thing about teaching a witch how to control her magic.
+Ms Griffin snickered at that question and replied, "She's sure alright, Renee DiLune wouldn't know the first thing about teaching a witch how to control her magic.
 Even if she is good at forgery."

 Well, that's done and over.
 I finally started a new chapter for the third time and I hope that this one goes better than my other two attempts.
 I feel that adding a character raised in Canada instead of the US would make a nice change.
 So read and give me some honest feedback.